bluejurand/Kaggle_QA_Google_Labeling/README.md

 After all public score for XLNet version was lower (0.36310) than score (0.37886) for base BERT model and was rejected.

 ## Summary
+Question-answering problem is currenlty one of the most chellenging task in Natural Language Processing domain.
+In purpose to solve it transfer learning is state of the art method.
+Thanks to huggingface-transformers which made avaiable pretrained NLP most advanced models (like: BERT, GPT-2, XLNet, RoBERTa, DistilBERT) relatively easy to be used in different language tasks.
+Original [akensert](https://www.kaggle.com/akensert/quest-bert-base-tf2-0) code was tested with different parameters and changed base models.
+From both implemented (XLNet, RoBERTa) the second one resulted in better score.
+Further improvement ccould be made by implementation of combined model version.
+For example it could consists of BERT, RoBERTa and XLNet.

 ## Resources
 [1] https://www.kaggle.com/c/google-quest-challenge/overview